About Ben Frost

-Frost spent most of 2012 in the Democratic Republic of Congo, documenting the bloody conflict there with video artist Richard Mosse for an audio-visual art installation which was exhibited at the 2013 Venice Biennale.
-While he was there he also wrote music for a new album.
-In 2013 he signed to Mute and went about recording the new album with Greg Fox, Shahzad Ismaily, and Swans drummer Thor Harris.
+Frost spent most of 2012 in the Democratic Republic of Congo, documenting the bloody conflict there with video artist Richard Mosse for an audio-visual art installation that was exhibited at the 2013 Venice Biennale.
+While he was there, he also wrote music for a new album.
+In 2013, he signed to Mute and went about recording the new album with Greg Fox, Shahzad Ismaily, and Swans drummer Thor Harris.
 Inspired in part by a love of African music he had learned from Eno, the album was heavily percussive, as dense as his earlier work but less noisy and more purely electronic.
 Entitled Aurora, it was scheduled for release in May 2014 and was preceded by the single "Venter."
-That year's Variant EP included remixes of the song by Evian Christ and HTRK, as well as other reworkings by Kangding Ray and Regis. ~ John D. Buchanan, Rovi
+That year's Variant EP included remixes of the song by Evian Christ and HTRK, as well as other reworkings by Kangding Ray and Regis.
+Frost returned in 2016 after having directed his first theater production, an adaptation of the The Wasp Factory by Iain Banks, which he also composed the score for.
+The score consisted of Frost's signature minimalistic and experimental drone work with string sections, as well as incorporating prominent use of sound designed to encapsulate the visceral nature of the show's story.
+Bedroom Community released Frost's The Wasp Factory near the end of 2016. ~ John D. Buchanan, Rovi

 May 24 WednesdayLyon, France Anciennes Usines Fagor-brandt

 May 27 SaturdayLyon, France La Sucrière

 Jul 29 SaturdayLondon, UK Barbican Centre